 Getting it first in mobile location, I grabbed some lukewarm spring water and made a batch right in the provided pitcher immediately.
 I wasn’t sure if I’d keep all this, so I try mixing it and drinking.
 And, it was pretty good.
 The first taste to hit me was a grainy band (almost cardboard) and chalky taste.
 It’s not a sweet or appealing taste, but it’s also not a taste that should turn you off.
 I think of metaphorically like mushrooms (not the magic kind).
 The taste is bland, but the texture and look make it consumable.

-For the rest of the day I would let my body get used to this.
+For the rest of the day, I would let my body get used to this.
 I felt ok, if not for the constant farting.
 Soylent (at first at least), made me fart like crazy.
-This would probably been very embarrassing if I were around more people.
+This would probably be very embarrassing if I were around more people.

 Looking forward to trying Soylent for the entire day (without food), I made a full batch and placed it in the fridge.
 Since the directions recommended chilling, this was going to be my first time with it cold.
 For breakfast, instead of solid food, I had a serving of Soylent.
 It tasted much better cold.
 I was already thinking about what else I might be able to add to this (like chocolate power) for an improved taste.